aatishb/covidtrends/CONTRIBUTING.md

 ### Where I’m coming from

 Putting my cards on the table (@aatishb here): This is my first time co-managing an open source repository at this level of visibility.
 I’m an educator and not a professional web developer.
-This is a learning process for all of us, and I appreciate your patience and understanding.
+This is a learning process for all of us, and I appreciate your patience and understanding as we learn together.

 ### Be nice